 Advanced Molecular Biology is a graduate lecture and discussion course.
 This course is based on critical reading and discussion of selected journal reviews and articles in Molecular Biology.
-The goals of the course are to (1) provide the student with an understanding of the biochemical processes fundamental to gene structure and function: DNA replication, transcription, translation, and regulation of gene expression; (2) explore the techniques and applications of recombinant DNA research, and to learn how this technology helped in elucidating the mechanisms of complex genetic control practice of techniques are stressed.
-Laboratory with accompanying lectures give practical experience in the application of recombinant DNA technology, chromatography, microscopy and other basic and applied research.
-The aims of the course include improving practical skills in fundamental laboratory techniques in Biology.
+The goals of the course are to (1) provide the student with an understanding of the biochemical processes fundamental to gene structure and function: DNA replication, transcription, translation, and regulation of gene expression; (2) explore the techniques and applications of recombinant DNA research, and to learn how this technology helped in elucidating the mechanisms of complex genetic control.